jittipon/weather_scraping-line_auto_notification/README.md

-weather scarping from website thailand weather prediction to alert in line notification at time set.
+weather scarping from website thailand weather prediction to alert in line notification at the time set.